CUBRID/cubrid-manual/en/api/php.rst

     *   In the php.ini file, enter the path of the **php_cubrid.dll** file as an extension_dir variable value and enter **php_cubrid.dll** as an extension value.

-**Building CUBRID PHP Driver with VC6 for PHP 5.2/5.3**
+**Building CUBRID PHP Driver with VC14 for PHP 7.1.x**

 **Configuring the environment**

 *   CUBRID: Install CUBRID.
 Make sure that the environment variable **%CUBRID%** is defined in your system.

-*   Visual C++ 6.0 SP6

-*   Windows Server Feb.
-2003 SDK: It is recommended to use Windows Server Feb.
-2008 SDK because every official release and snapshot are compiled with Visual C++ 6.0 SP6 and Windows Server Feb.
-2003 SDK.
-You can configure the default settings without using this SDK; however, there is possibility that an error would occur while building the driver.
-In this case, you should fix the error yourself.
+*   Visual Studio 2015: You can alternately use the free Visual C++ Express Edition or the Visual C++ 14 compiler included in the Windows SDK if you are familiar with a makefile.
+Make sure that you have the Microsoft Visual C++ Redistributable Package installed on your system to use CUBRID PHP VC14 driver.

-*   PHP 5.3/5.2 binaries: You can install VC6 x86 Non Thread Safe or VC6 x86 Thread Safe.
+*   PHP 7.1.x binaries: You can install VC14 x86 Non Thread Safe or VC14 x86 Thread Safe.
 Make sure that the value of the **%PHPRC%** system environment variable is correctly set.
 In the [Project Settings] dialog box, you can find **$(PHPRC)** in [Additional library path] of the [Link] tab.

     .. image:: /images/image61.jpg

-*   PHP 5.2/5.3 source code: Remember to get the source that matches your binary version.
-After you extract the PHP 5.3 source code, add the **%PHP5_SRC%** system environment variable and set its value to the path of PHP 5.3 source code.
-In the [Project Settings] dialog box of VC6 project, you can find **$(PHP5_SRC)** in [Additional include directories] of the [C/C++] tab.
+*   PHP 7.1.x source code: Remember to get the source that matches your binary version.
+After you extract the PHP 7.1.x source code, add the **%PHP7_SRC%** system environment variable and set its value to the path of PHP 7.1.x source code.
+In the [Project Settings] dialog box of VC11 project, you can find **$(PHP7_SRC)** in [Additional include directories] of the [C/C++] tab.

     .. image:: /images/image62.jpg